Tracking PMS through the perimenopause transition

 What this page is / isn't

 This page provides a framework for tracking PMS through perimenopause.
 It does not diagnose conditions or provide medical advice.
-Use your data to have informed conversations with your healthcare provider.
+Use your data to have informed conversations with your physician.

 References